 We are Natalie & Marc – a couple of Quebecers travelling through North and Central America with Walter, our 70-lb adventure mutt and best furry friend.

-For the last 3 years, we’ve spent roughly half of each year living and travelling in our van, ‘Slow Sally’ – a vintage 1994 Roadtrek.
+For the last 3 years, we’ve spent roughly half of each year living and travelling in our van, ‘Slow Sally’ – our vintage 1994 Roadtrek dog-friendly van.
 We choose to travel overland in a van because it’s the best way to go on epic adventures and bring Walter along for the ride.

 For me and Marc, long term travel without Walter is unthinkable.
 And like us, many vanlifers are opting for this travel style so that their furry friend can join them on their voyages.
 However, despite all the joy and adventure that travelling with a dog can bring, there’s no doubt that it makes vanlife and travel more complicated.
-So, based on our experience travelling with Walter, we’ve written a 3-part series on how to travel in a van with your dog.
+So, based on our experience travelling with Walter, we’ve written a 3-part series on how to travel in a dog-friendly van with your furry best friend.

 PART 1: CHOOSING AND CUSTOMIZING A DOG-FRIENDLY VAN